 The house cat comes bounding in with the heavy rain on her silky black fur.
 She cries outside my door and awaits my response, smelling the particles of dust and debris on the floor around my doorway.
 She stands at the threshold of my room, uncertain if she will enter, or let me be, licking and drying her dampened paws.

-Next week I head out to the historical Kuamo’o Battle field and burial grounds of Pili Kauwela in South Kona.
+Next week I head out to the historical Kuamo’o Battlefield and burial grounds of Pili Kauwela in South Kona.
 A place of heavy energy I am told.
-A place with memories of the deaths of not only many people, but a whole philosophy and religion: the Kapu system.
+A place with memories of the deaths of not only many people, but a whole philosophy and religion: the ʻAikapu system.

 I do not know what next week will bring in its entirety for me or my team, but I anticipate the immersion into a place that will tell a story of an important lesson the struggles Hawaiʻi faced in knowing how to respond to the growing pressures of a Western, Euro-American influence.